marisombra-dev/Barky-Talk/README.md

 No dogs were harmed in the making of this app.
 We can’t promise your dog’s actual thoughts won’t be spicier.

+---

+👩‍💻 Author
+Created with love (and a few laughs) by Marisombra.
+If you try Barky-Talk, I’d love to hear from you — open an issue or drop a star ⭐ on the repo.